MichaelCade/90DaysOfDevOps/Days/day27.md

 ![](Images/Day27_Networking7.png)

-Now for those that look at the code, you will see the message appears and tells us `sending configuration to device` but there is no confirmation that this has happened to we could add additional code to our script to perform that check and validation on our switch or we could modify our script before to show us this. [netmiko_con_multi_vlan.py](Networking/netmiko_con_multi_vlan.py)
+Now for those that look at the code, you will see the message appears and tells us `sending configuration to device` but there is no confirmation that this has happened we could add additional code to our script to perform that check and validation on our switch or we could modify our script before to show us this. [netmiko_con_multi_vlan.py](Networking/netmiko_con_multi_vlan.py)

 ![](Images/Day27_Networking8.png)